 It is a natural concern, but UMMA is nothing more than a tool.
-Our relationships with member purchasing professionals are one of our most important resources since they, as a network, provide a national set of eyes and ears in the field.
-UMMA’s role is simply to accumulate data from all sources and negotiate and continually refine Master Purchase Agreements with suppliers, on behalf of our membership.
+Our relationships with builder purchasing professionals are one of our most important resources since they, as a network, provide a national set of eyes and ears in the field.
+UMMA’s role is simply to accumulate data from all sources and negotiate and continually refine Master Purchase Agreements with suppliers, on behalf of our builders.
 This is a continuing process and reduces the burdensome amount of time spent by purchasing departments to source items and allows them to focus on improved material handling and inventory control.
 Since, as a group, we can often secure more favorable terms, processing times, and return policies, the time savings can be utilized to improve inventory turns.
-At the same time, since UMMA the cumulative membership of UMMA represents such a significant portion of UMSA suppliers’ business, we demand and our members receive the highest possible level of service.
+At the same time, since UMMA the cumulative membership of UMMA represents such a significant portion of suppliers’ business, we demand and our members receive the highest possible level of service.

 UMMA is fairly mature organization but is always open to new Members.
 However, we continue to be interested in good boat-builders, which complement our efforts and are willing to support our initiatives.
 While there are no clear standards for company size in terms of production units or dollar volume, UMMA is structured with seven tiers of membership, making it is possible to include companies from a few million dollars in sales to more than one-hundred million.
 Perhaps the more important issues are a builder’s reputation for quality, innovation, and integrity.
 Credit worthiness and willingness to work within a group cooperative spirit are essential.
 Belief that the changing industry requires companies to objectively evaluate and support alternative directions is also important.
 Simply, if a profitable company, regardless of size, wants to help lead the industry instead of follow, they stand a good chance of being considered for Membership.